wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 The `black-white-listing` feature also allows the filtering of event delivery on a `session ID` basis.
 In the context of event history, this can result in unexpected behaviour: session ids are generated randomly at runtime for every session establishment, so newly connected sessions asking for event history may receive events that were originally excluded, or, vice versa, may not receive expected events due to session ID mismatch.
 To prevent this unexpected behaviour, all events published with `Options.exclude|list[int]` or `Options.eligible|list[int]` should be ignored by the Event History mechanism and not be saved at all.

-Finally, Event History should only filtered according to attributes that do not change during the run time of the router, which are currently `authrole` and `authid`.
+Finally, Event History should only filter according to attributes that do not change during the run time of the router, which are currently `authrole` and `authid`.
 Filtering based on ephemeral attributes like `session ID` – and perhaps other future custom attributes – should result in the event not being stored in the history at all, to avoid unintentional leaking of event information.